 Sustainable development may sound complicated, but it’s based on a simple idea: that we should meet our needs without creating negative impacts environmentally, socially or economically.
 Put simply, it is about living our lives in a way that looks after places, people and pockets, especially those most in need.

 The Sustainability and Climate Change Framework will replace ‘A Sustainable Development Strategy for East Dunbartonshire’, which was launched in 2004.
-An accompanying Dynamic Action Plan will then be produced, which will present a live record of the actions that are being taken to meet our strategic commitments will be delivered, was approved at Special Council on 19 December 2019 and will be available online shortly
+An accompanying Dynamic Action Plan is currently being developed, which presents a live record of the actions that are being taken to meet our strategic commitments will be delivered, was approved at Special Council on 19 December 2019 and will be available online shortly

 The Sustainability and Climate Change Framework has been subject to the Strategic Environmental Assessment (SEA) process; the SEA Environmental Report can be viewed on the Strategic Environmental Assessment webpage.